 Doctorate of Marriage and Family Counseling Programs near Salt Lake City

-For therapists who have a desire to work directly with families, either in private practice, in outpatient care centers, as part of an office health practitioners, or for a government agency, obtaining a Doctor of Marriage and Family Therapy (DMFT) degree may be the best option for you.
-Typically the DMFT is less research intensive than other PhD Marriage and Family Therapy Programs and provides students with the tools to practice counseling services with patients on a day-to-day basis.
+For therapists who have a desire to work directly with families, either in private practice, in outpatient care centers, as part of an office health practitioners, or for a government agency, obtaining a Doctor of Marriage and Family Therapy (DMFT) degree may be a perfect option.
+Typically the DMFT is less research intensive than other PhD in Marriage and Family Therapy programs and provides students with the tools to practice counseling services with patients on a day-to-day basis.
 The emphasis of a Doctor of Marriage and Family Therapy Degree is to view patients as individuals and as part of a family or couple that can be analyzed scientifically to arrive at scientifically valid treatment methods.
-As such, this makes a DMFT a good option for practitioners
+This makes a DMFT a good option for practitioners.

-The PhD in Marriage and Family Therapy is a scholar/practitioner research program that prepares students for leadership roles in academia, research, behavioral healthcare or pastoral care.
+The Marriage and Family Therapy PhD is a scholar/practitioner research program that prepares students for leadership roles in academia, research, behavioral healthcare or pastoral care.
 Students may explore topics that prepare them to work with group dynamics, or learn management techniques and data assessment strategies.
-Broadly, a Ph.D. in psychology with an emphasis on marriage and family is a research degree that culminates in a comprehensive exam and a dissertation based on original research.
+Broadly, a Marriage and Family Therapy PhD is a research degree that culminates in a comprehensive exam and a dissertation based on original research.
 In clinical, counseling, school, or health service settings, students usually complete a 1-year internship as part of the doctoral program.

-Marriage and family therapists must be licensed; licensure requires a master’s degree and 2,000 to 4,000 hours of post-degree supervised clinical experience.
-In addition, MFT professionals must pass a state-recognized exam and complete annual continuing education classes.
+Marriage and family therapists must be licensed.
+Licensure requires a master’s degree and 2,000 to 4,000 hours of post-degree supervised clinical experience.
+In addition, MFT professionals must pass a state-recognized exam and complete annual continuing education classes.ii

 Marriage and Family Therapy—Master Degree The MS program in MFT trains persons who will be outstanding clinicians, prepared to function in a wide variety of marriage and family therapy settings (e.g. mental health centers, private treatment programs, h...